 Accounting Standards for Private Enterprise (ASPE)

 The accounting standard that is used as the basis of the application must be clearly stated.
 Regardless of the accounting standard used in the application, the applicant must provide a summary of changes to its accounting policies made since the applicant’s last revenue requirement application (e.g. capitalization of overhead, capitalization of interest, depreciation, etc.).
 Revenue requirement impacts of any changes in accounting policies must be separately quantified.

+Transmitters are responsible for staying informed about updates to accounting standards and OEB guidelines.
+Regular reviews of both international accounting standards and OEB-specific accounting guidance and procedures are required to ensure ongoing compliance.

 USGAAP or ASPE Application

+The OEB requires a utility that adopts USGAAP or ASPE, in its first revenue requirement application following the adoption of the new accounting standard, to provide the following:

+Evidence of the eligibility of the utility under the governing securities legislation to report financial information using that standard (if applicable)

+A copy of the authorization to use the standard from the corresponding Canadian securities regulator (if applicable)

+Evidence demonstrating the benefits and potential disadvantages to the utility and its ratepayers of using the alternate accounting standard for rate regulation

 Modified IFRS Application

-Transmitters should refer to the following documents for guidance relating to the use of IFRS in application filings:

-Report of the Board: Transition to IFRS; dated July 28, 2009;

-Addendum to Report of the Board: Implementing IFRS in an Incentive Rate Mechanism Environment, dated June 13, 2011; and

-Asset Depreciation Study for the Ontario Energy Board, Kinectrics Inc. for distributors sponsored by the Board dated July 8, 2010.

-For those applicants that have adopted IFRS for financial reporting purposes or will adopt IFRS for financial reporting purposes effective January 1, 2015 or earlier, revenue requirement applications must be filed on the basis of modified IFRS (“MIFRS”).
+For those applicants that have adopted IFRS for financial reporting purposes, revenue requirement applications must be filed on the basis of modified IFRS (MIFRS).
+These transmitters are expected to comply with the most updated IFRS and identify in the rate applications the updates adopted by the transmitter and the associated rate impacts .

 Application under Accounting Standards for Not-for-Profit Organizations